OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

 The [DORA metrics](https://octopus.com/devops/metrics/) are a good place to start, as they use throughput and stability metrics to create a balanced picture of successful software delivery.
 In the longer term, it's best to connect your measurements to business outcomes.
 Whatever you measure, everyone involved in software delivery and operations needs to share the same goals.

-After you can measure the impact of changes, you can review the capability model and select one you believe will bring the biggest benefit for your specific scenario.
+After you can measure the impact of changes, you can review the capability model and select something you believe will bring the biggest benefit to your specific scenario.

 The highest performers use this process of continuous improvement to make gains every year.
 The high performers are never *done* and persistently seek new opportunities to build performance.
 This is why the high performance of today won't be enough to remain competitive in the future.